MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Figure A. _Verb agreement affixes for core arguments._

-Of note is that the suffixes for pronominal possession on nouns and agent marking on verbs have identical morphology.

 Adjectives are morphologically identical to stative verbs when used predicatively, though unlike some(?) stative verbs and all dynamic verbs, they can be placed after nouns without relativizing  or agreement morphology to be used attributively.

 Other parts of speech undergo little inflection or derivation.

 #### A.B.C.
 Syntax

-Word order in Exwachil is overwhelmingly head-initial, and it is also verb-initial.
+Word order in Exwachil is overwhelmingly head-initial as well as verb-initial.
 The head noun of a noun phrase precedes any genitives, adjectives, numerals, or demonstratives that modify it, adpositional phrases are prepositional, and verbs generally precede their arguments.
 The default word order is verb-object-agent (VOA) for transitive verbs and is verb-subject (VS) for intransitive verbs, though AVO and SV are also common due to topicalization or focus.

-The language is predominantly head-marking, with verbal predicates agreeing with their subjects, agents, and patients, the heads of possessive noun phrases being marked as possessed, and little use of non-finite verb forms.
+The language is predominantly head-marking, with verbs agreeing with their agents and patients, the heads of possessive noun phrases agreeing with their possessors, and little use of non-finite verb forms.
 However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking strategies are used for some constructions, such as relative clauses.

 Verb agreement patterns in Exwachil are uniformly ergative-absolutive.

-    ?????
+    (A.#) ?????
           ∅  -??-  ???
-    PFV-P2SG-sleep
+          PFV-P3SG-sleep
-    'You slept'
+          'He slept'

-    ???????
+    (A.#) ???????
           ∅  -??-  ?????
-    PFV-P2SG-wait:A1PL.EX
+          PFV-P3SG-wait:A1PL.EX
-    'We waited for you'
+          'We waited for him'

 There is no case marking, and when there are multiple explicit arguments, their roles are made clear through word order.

+    (A.#) ????????? ??? ??? ??? ???
           ?????????            ???    ???       ???    ???
-    ?????????            ???    ???       ???    ???
           PROG:P3SG:chase:A3SG DEF.SG hunter(?)
 DEF.SG tiger(?)
           'The tiger is chasing the hunter'

+    (A.#) ????????? ??? ??? ??? ???
           ?????????            ???    ???       ???    ???
-    ?????????            ???    ???       ???    ???
-    PROG:P3SG:chase:A3SG DEF.SG hunter(?)
-DEF.SG tiger(?)
+          PROG:P3SG:chase:A3SG DEF.SG tiger(?)
+DEF.SG hunter(?)
           'The hunter is chasing the tiger'

 \[unclear what the derivational morphology is for turning intransitive verbs transitive and vice versa, which is different than just using the antipassive\] (?)